 Catalina Goanta (E.C.)

-Dr. Catalina Goanta received her LL.B. degree from the Faculty of Law of the University of Bucharest, where she studied Romanian and international law.
-She proceeded to complete an LL.M. at the Faculty of Law at Maastricht University, specializing in European comparative law and international law, and further obtained an M.Sc. in public policy and human development from the United Nations University-MERIT Maastricht Graduate School of Governance.
-Her doctoral research on ‘Convergence in European Consumer Sales Law - A Comparative and Numerical Approach’ was funded by the UM-HiiL Chair on the Internationalisation of Law at Maastricht University’s Faculty of Law, under the supervision and mentorship of Jan Smits and Caroline Cauffman.
+Catalina's doctoral research on ‘Convergence in European Consumer Sales Law - A Comparative and Numerical Approach’ was funded by the UM-HiiL Chair on the Internationalisation of Law at Maastricht University’s Faculty of Law, under the supervision and mentorship of Jan Smits and Caroline Cauffman.
 This research was presented, among others, at the European University Institute, as well as the Coase-Sandor Institute for Law and Economics at the University of Chicago Law School.
-Catalina has given workshops on various topics of consumer contract law (unfair contract terms, withdrawal rights, defects of consent), European law and law and technology at conferences in Edinburgh, Shanghai, Sibiu, Pavia and Sarajevo among others.
-Moreover, she has participated in two previous tenders for DG Internal Market (‘An inventory of legal form and shareholding requirements in the EU services sector and their economic assessment’) and DG Justice and Consumers and Chafea (‘Exploratory study of consumer issues in the sharing economy’), where she drafted the Romanian national reports.
-Catalina also blogs on mepli.eu.
+Catalina has given workshops on various topics of consumer contract law (unfair contract terms, withdrawal rights, defects of consent), European law and law and technology at conferences in Edinburgh, Shanghai, Sibiu, Pavia, Herzliya, St. Gallen and Sarajevo among others.
+She has been doing research for various European Commission projects (DG Internal Market - ‘An inventory of legal form and shareholding requirements in the EU services sector and their economic assessment’) and DG Justice and Consumers and Chafea (‘Exploratory study of consumer issues in the sharing economy’), where she drafted the Romanian national reports.

 Catalina is an advocate of 21st century skills in legal education and has participated in different pedagogical developments together with Gwen Noteborn and Bram Akkermans that include the use of Google Glass in legal simulations, and the use of vlogging in legal skills education.
 These activities have been acknowledged at the Re-Imagine Education Awards (University of Pennsylvania) 2015 and 2016, where they were shortlisted for various categories.
 Moreover, Catalina has been awarded the Maastricht University Wijnand Wijnen education prize in 2014.